OSU says more than 100 ex-students reported sexual misconduct by doctor

 More than 100 former Ohio State University students have reported being victims of sexual misconduct by a former school physician over two decades ago, a university spokesman said Friday.

-The statement was released as an update into the school's investigation into allegations of Richard Strauss' long-running abuse, mostly in the athletics program.
+The university released a statement about the student reports as an update into its investigation into allegations of Dr. Richard Strauss' long-running abuse, mostly in the athletics program.

 Ohio State opened the investigation in April, after former wrestlers came forward with allegations that Strauss had groped them during unnecessary medical examinations.